aniketp/gymkhana-doc/index.md

 Other Cool features are that you can view your Post History, Nomination History, Posts that you assigned for.
-You can also create a new nomination for a Post beneath you, although beware that such nominations will have to be approved by your parent post (If you are a Secretary trying to spam everyone, remember, coordinators are watching!!).
+You can also create a new nomination for a Post beneath you, although beware that such nominations will have to be approved by your parent post (If you are a Secretary trying to spam everyone, remember, Coordinators are watching!!).

 Also it is possible to manually add users to a post, remove them from the posts or replace the old batch with a new one.
 So yeah, the system is fool-proof ;) .